PEI FC

-PEI FC is a senior men's amateur soccer club from Charlottetown, PEI.
+PEI FC, also known as Prince Edward Island Football Club, is a senior men's amateur soccer club from Charlottetown, PEI.
 The team is composed mainly of current and former UPEI Men's Soccer players.
 They were the 2008–2013 provincial representative for Prince Edward Island at the BMO Canadian National Soccer Championships and were the 2010 Challenge Cup champions.

 History

 NSSL

 From 2000 to 2007, the team was known as Breakers FC/VUFC.

 In 2007 and 2008, the team played in the Nova Scotia Soccer League due to a lack of a premier league on Prince Edward Island.
 As Avondale Islanders, the team finished 3rd (2007) and 4th (2008) in the NSSL, did not compete in playoffs, and represented PEI at the BMO National Championships.
 In 2008, the Islanders defeated Nova Scotia representative Halifax City in a shootout to advance to the bronze medal game.
 Wayne Francis of Halifax City was stopped by Tim Kalinowski to send them to victory.
 Avondale then won the club's first national medal with a 3–2 victory over BC's Gorge FC.